Billy Barty: Other

-Personal life
+Personal life and death

 In 1962, he married Shirley Bolingbroke of Malad City, Idaho.
 They had two children, Lori Neilson and TV/film producer and director Braden Barty.

-Barty and his family were members of the Church of Jesus Christ of Latter-day Saints.
+Barty and his family were members of The Church of Jesus Christ of Latter-day Saints.

-Death

 Barty died of heart failure in 2000 at age 76.
-He is entombed in Glendale's Forest Lawn Memorial Park Cemetery.
+He is entombed in Glendale's Forest Lawn Memorial Park.